Business Continuity Plan: How to Prepare for Business Interruptions

 Cash flow effects

-As a small business owner, taking the initiative to update customers on a continuity plan demonstrates a proactive and committed approach.
+As a small-business owner, taking the initiative to update customers on a continuity plan demonstrates a proactive and committed approach.
 Customer loss can have a lasting effect on any organization that has inadequately prepared for lengthy business disruptions.
 To maintain customer relationships through a crisis, you can communicate with clients in a variety of ways — by updating website information, using social platforms, or by phone.
 Providing alternate methods of communication before a business interruption encourages customers to reach your business in case of an emergency.

 Business continuity planning is crucial because any extended work stoppage can result in significant financial losses.
 A BCP, even if never used, can offer peace of mind, and encourages the business to assess the impact of potential crisis situations.
 Once a plan is in place, test and review the strategies periodically to ensure your business is equipped to handle any negative event that could affect your operations.
-Learn more about BCPs and their growing importance here.